analyticalworkflows/TeachingMaterials/classes/ProjectProposal/README.md

 # Progress Proposals

 Our primary goal in this course is for you to develop more efficient research skills.
 An important secondary goal is to have you make significant progress on your thesis!
-Our philosophy is that our primary goal will be best achieved by having you practice the new tools by working on your own research (rather than on homework assignments, for example).
+Our philosophy is that our primary goal will be best achieved by having you practice new tools while working on your own research (rather than on homework assignments, for example).

 In order for us _and your classmates_ to support and help you, we need to know what your goals are for the quarter.
 Hence these "Project Proposals".

 ### Required _before class_ readings